 Individuals who are addicted to using drugs and alcohol are shrouded with guilt and shame in most situations.
-Shame and guilt stems from the loss of control in one’s life when struggling with the need to use drugs, alcohol of prescription pills regularly.
-Additionally, shame and guilt are common among addicts, as addictions are often caused from financial stress or other issues that are emotionally-related.
+Shame and guilt stem from the loss of control in one’s life when struggling with the need to use drugs, alcohol or prescription pills regularly.
+Additionally, shame and guilt are common among addicts, as addictions are often caused by financial stress or other issues that are emotionally-related.

-When an individual becomes severely addicted to using a drug or alcohol on a regular basis, it is difficult to get them to want to change because they simply do not want to.
-Those who are severely addicted to using drugs and alcohol often refuse to get help because they enjoy using, or are too mentally addicted to have the ability to make informed and wise choices regarding their health or their current lifestyle.
+When an individual becomes severely addicted to using a drug or alcohol on a regular basis, it’s hard to get them to want to change because they just do not want to.
+Those who are severely addicted to using drugs and alcohol often refuse to get help because they enjoy using, or are too mentally addicted to having the ability to make informed and wise choices regarding their health or their current lifestyle.